A contextual analysis of the early work of Andrzej Trautman and Ivor Robinson on equations of motion and gravitational radiation: Research on equations of motion and gravitational radiation up through 1957

-where the ${}_0 L^{AB ab}$ are constants.
+where the $ L^{AB ab} := - \frac{\partial^2 L}{\partial y_{A,a} \partial y_{B,b}} $ are constants.
 But the appropriate linear combination of the left hand side satisfies the identity that follows from (\ref{Bianchi}), namely

 where the ${}_0 y_C$ are constants.
-This means that even though we do introduce a singular field, since the ${}_2 y_B$ can be chosen arbitrarily near the region where the singularity occurs - and as a consequence this expression will be well-defined everywhere and it has vanishing divergence.
+(For the case of general relativity they would be the Minkowski metric.)
+This means that even though we do introduce a singular field, the ${}_2 y_B$ can be chosen arbitrarily near the region where the singularity occurs.
+As a consequence this expression will be well-defined everywhere and it has vanishing divergence.
 Thus one can perform a surface integral of this linear combination of the field equations.
 Bergmann therefore made the direct link between general covariance and the ability to express sums of the terms of the field equations as a surface integral.